 After high school, those planning to become an estate attorney need around seven additional years of education.
 Aspiring attorneys must earn a bachelor's degree (which takes about four years, depending on the discipline) and another three years of law school.
 They must pass the bar examination in order to practice law in their state.

 Law students generally spend their first year learning the fundamentals of the law.
 In the second and third years, they have more latitude to choose their coursework.
 Estate law classes include topics like asset management, estate planning, family law, taxation, real estate law, and trusts.
 Students can also participate in internships and law clinics specializing in estates, which earn them credits while allowing them to work with actual clients.

 Some law school graduates and even practicing attorneys may decide they want more education and training.
 Many law schools offer certificates or master's of law degrees (LL.M.) in estate planning or the broader topic of taxation.
 Students can expect to take one to two years of additional coursework, depending on the program and the subject.

-In the decade from 2012 to 2022, employment of attorneys is expected to increase by 10%, according to the U.S. Bureau of Labor Statistics.
-Job growth will be tempered by keen competition because of the increasing numbers of law school graduates annually (www.bls.gov).
+In the decade from 2018 to 2028, employment of attorneys is expected to increase as fast as the average, according to the U.S. Bureau of Labor Statistics.
+Job growth will be tempered by keen competition because of the increasing numbers of law school graduates annually.